Denisabrakaj/note-app/readme.txt

 To read notes:
 node app.js read --title="Title of the note you want to read"

-* You can check your notes on notes.json file.node app.js read
+* You can check your notes on notes.json file